arthijayaraman-lab/crease_ga/docs/index.rst

 1. Introduction to CREASE
 -------------------------

-:text-red:`Members of Prof. Arthi Jayaraman’s research lab` have developed the **‘Computational Reverse-Engineering Analysis for Scattering Experiments’ (CREASE)** method to address these needs for alternate scattering analysis methods that are applicable to both conventional soft materials structures with existing analytical models and unconventional structures/chemistries that may not have good analytical models.
+Members of Prof. Arthi Jayaraman’s research lab have developed the **‘Computational Reverse-Engineering Analysis for Scattering Experiments’ (CREASE)** method to address these needs for alternate scattering analysis methods that are applicable to both conventional soft materials structures with existing analytical models and unconventional structures/chemistries that may not have good analytical models.

 .. figure:: docs_fig1.png
    :class: with-border